 - Once the buns have cooled, bush with melted butter and roll them in caster sugar.
 Devour!

 - I often make the dough the day before and prove in the fridge.
 When you are ready to bake the next day, follow from stage 3.
 Because the dough is cold it will take longer to rise on the second proving.

-- In order to speed proving up you can place the buns in the oven, SWITCHED OFF with a bowl of freshly boiled water, don’t cover them.
+- In order to speed proving time up you can place the buns in the oven, SWITCHED OFF with a bowl of freshly boiled water, don’t cover them.